All Episodes

 Yeah.

-But if he made it by fleecing the country rather than denying you every opportunity, and then you have to look at this all the time, um, that that kind of upset people.
+But if he made it by fleecing the country while denying you every opportunity, and then you have to look at this all the time, that kind of upset people.

-In fact, there's a good video that was going round in the pool.
+In fact, there's a good video that was going around in Nepal.

-Yeah, so the the the zoom you for sharing this sort of thing.
+Yeah, so the Zoomer you for sharing this sort of thing.

-Where basically, I mean, you you could describe it better than me, but Owen's Jones was basically saying democracy is when the left gets everything it wants in perpetuity and the right feels completely hopely hopeless and politically despondent is basically what you're saying.
+And it also made me think of a video that I think you made over the weekend when you were responding to an Owen Jones thread, where basically, I mean, you could describe it better than me, but Owen Jones was basically saying democracy is when the left gets everything it wants in perpetuity and the right feels completely hopeless and politically despondent, is basically what you're saying.

 And that's why our democracy is coming to an end.